 The Colleges broadly cover all areas of practice in engineering.
-To learn more or to get involved please browse the Colleges below.

-The Chemical College maintains, develops and promotes chemical engineering knowledge; develops accreditation standards for tertiary degrees and Chartered Status; provides expert advice for CPD courses; and mentors graduates.
+Maintains, develops and promotes chemical engineering knowledge; develops accreditation standards for tertiary degrees and Chartered Status; provides expert advice for CPD courses; and mentors graduates.

-The Structural College attracts graduate and experienced structural engineers, who participate in a range of activities including: evening talks, field visits, seminars, short courses and training workshops.
+Attracts graduate and experienced structural engineers, who participate in a range of activities including: evening talks, field visits, seminars, short courses and training workshops.